Merzasphor/MWSE/docs/source/types/tes3creatureInstance.md

 ### `inventory`

+*Read-only*.
 A collection that contains the items in the actor's inventory.

 **Returns**: